jobn/braid/README.md

 # Features

-- **NEW: DRAG N' DROP** Change state of stories by dragging them to other column.
-If a developer forgot to opdate a story, you can now easily do it right in the standup by dragging the story card to the correct collum.
+- **NEW: DRAG N' DROP** Change state of stories by dragging them to another column.
+If a developer has forgotten to opdate a story, you can now easily do it right in the standup by dragging the story card to the correct collum.

+- **NEW: KEYBOARD SHORTCUTS**

+  - Pres N key to move owner filter to next owner.
+  - Pres P key to move owner filter to previous owner.
+  - Pres C key to clear owner filters.

 - Displays your current pivotal iteration in 4 column layout: Pending, Started, Review, Done.